The one-sentence summary

 - You are what you share is the new mantra, and the author works through numerous examples of how this works in the modern world, all facilitated by the web.

-~ The academic brings a belief that knowledge develops through sharing ideas and testing them through peer review
+The roots of we-think reside in a strange mixture of online contributors:- The academic brings a belief that knowledge develops through sharing ideas and testing them through peer review

-~ The hippie brings a deep scepticism about all sources of authority
+- The hippie brings a deep scepticism about all sources of authority

-~ The peasant favours shared use of communal facilities and resources
+- The peasant favours shared use of communal facilities and resources

-~ The geek offers to realise their dreams by networking them together
+- The geek offers to realise their dreams by networking them together

 - When you put all this together, you have a powerful blend.

 - The way it works is to start with the core, then other people contribute to it, they connect over it, they collaborate, and they create.
-These are the 5 Cs
+These are the 5 Cs.

 WHAT YOU HAVE TO WATCH

-It is not set out in any particular sections.
+- It is not set out in any particular sections.
 It is more like a very long essay.
 As such it is not easy to dip in and out, or to refer back to something in particular.
 So it is best to treat it as a thought-provoking whole, rather than anything specific you can take action on.